-For this control measure, the fundamental objective is to implement a public involvement/participation program which, at a minimum, complies with State and local public notice requirements.
-Specific aspects of the program are to be met with BMPs, as follows:
+The fundamental objective of this control measure is to implement a public involvement/participation program which, at a minimum, complies with State and local public notice requirements.
+Specific aspects of the program are to be met with BMPs.

-How the public has been involved in development and submittal of the NOI and storm water management program
+The public was involved in development and submittal of initial NOI and storm water management program.
 In March of 2001, over 100 commercial, institutional, and multi-family representatives (from properties with at least 10 ERU, about 0.9 ac. of impervious surface) were invited to discuss information about storm water regulations, program requirements, and a proposal to create a new utility for storm water.
 Twenty-five people attended the meeting.
+Later, a public hearing at a City Council meeting was held on June 5, 2001, that followed Public Notice requirements.
+Invitations were extended to over 100 representatives (same representatives described above).
+This public hearing was for a proposed storm water utility ordinance, and the creation of a new city storm water department.